 1C Oaklands Grove, Shepherd’s Bush, London W12 0JD, https://www.facebook.com/ProudMarysLondon/

 There aren’t many places in London like Happy Sky Bakery.
-They’re a Japanese bakery who produce bread and pastries using traditional Japanese skills & techniques.
+They’re a Japanese bakery that produces bread and pastries using traditional Japanese skills & techniques.
 However, if you eat here, there will be nothing traditional about your breakfast.
 How about an AnPan to start your day?
-It’s a sweet Japanese roll filled with aduki beans.
-Alternatively, you could get a loaf Tokyo milk roll to take away to toast at home.
-The shop is small with just a handful on seats inside and it smells incredible!
+An edamame and cheese roll? or a teriyaki and chicken bun?
+Alternatively, you could get a loaf Tokyo shokupan to take away to toast at home.
+The shop is small with just a handful of seats inside.
+It smells incredible!

 Why go?
 To try something new.